-Fuses for the radio, tape deck and main radio, line are located behind the central control panel.
+Fuses for the radio, tape deck and main radio line are located behind the central control panel.

-The Bay Breeze Airconditioner has a high and low speed setting.
-To operate: (1) Close doors, windows and ventilators.
+The Bay Breeze Airconditioner (optional) requires expert installation.
+Please let your Airstream dealer or one of our factories install it.
+Airconditioner high and low speed setting.
+To operate: (1) Close door, windows and ventilators.
 (2) Set thermostat to desired temperature (75° is normal).
 Do not make frequent changes.
 (3) Set the fan switch (left under thermostat) to "HI" position.
-(4) Set main switch (right under thermostat) to "cool".
-When the inside temperature is 90° or less and expected to continue, set speed to "LO".
+(4) Set main switch (right under thermostat) to "cool."
+When the inside temperature is 90° or less and expected to continue, set speed to "LO."
 To shut down: Set main switch to "OFF."